Everything You Need to Know About the Markle Family Drama Ahead of the Royal Wedding

 Meghan’s former sister-in-law Tracy Dooley, as well as her sons, Meghan’s nephews, Tyler Dooley and TJ Dooley, were spotted arriving at Heathrow Airport in London on Monday, though none of the trio have been invited to the wedding.
 (Tracy says she has not seen Meghan for 20 years.)
 They are expected to be acting as television commentators on the big day.

 One member of Meghan’s family who has been blissfully drama-free in the days before the wedding?
 Her mother, Doria Ragland.
 Ragland, who already knows Prince Harry — he said she was “amazing” in their engagement interview — will spend the night before the wedding with Meghan at the Cliveden House Hotel, and will be by her daughter’s side as she makes her way to St. George’s Chapel to say “I do.”

-(And if Thomas changes his mind again, then perhaps Ragland will have the chance to walk her down the aisle, too.)
+15. Meghan’s future father-in-law Prince Charles will walk her down the aisle.

+On Friday, Kensington Palace confirmed that Meghan had asked Charles to walk her down the aisle and he had accepted.
+“Ms. Meghan Markle has asked His Royal Highness The Prince of Wales to accompany her down the aisle of the Quire of St George’s Chapel on her Wedding Day,” the said.
+“The Prince of Wales is pleased to be able to welcome Ms. Markle to The Royal Family in this way.”
+It’s a break from traditional royal wedding etiquette as the groom’s family typically does not walk the bride down the aisle — if the bride’s father is unavailable then the role might go to another member of her family, like her mother, or even a close friend.